richardhenyash/perkulater/README.md

 * The **Product Detail** page stacks logically on devices less than 768 pixels wide.
 This is implemented using the **Bootstrap** grid system.
 * The **Product Summary** on the **Basket** page is shown as a 2 item wide grid, and stacks to a 1 item wide grid on devices less than 768 pixels wide.
 This is implemented using the **Bootstrap** grid system.
 * The **Product Summary** on the checkout page stacks underneath the **Payment Form** on devices less than 768 pixels wide.
 This is implemented using the **Bootstrap** grid system.
-* The **Product Summary** on the **Checkout Success** page is shown as as 2 items wide grid, and stacks to a 1 item wide grid on devices less than 768 pixels wide.
+* The **Product Summary** on the **Checkout Success** page is shown as a 2 item wide grid, and stacks to a 1 item wide grid on devices less than 768 pixels wide.
 This is implemented using the **Bootstrap** grid system.
 * The **Order History** on the **User Profile** page stacks underneath the **User Profile Form** on devices less than 768 pixels wide.
 This is implemented using the **Bootstrap** grid system.
-* The **Product Summary** on the **Order History** page is shown as as 2 items wide grid, and stacks to a 1 item wide grid on devices less than 768 pixels wide.
+* The **Product Summary** on the **Order History** page is shown as a 2 item wide grid, and stacks to a 1 item wide grid on devices less than 768 pixels wide.
 This is implemented using the **Bootstrap grid** system.
 * Various **Text** elements, the **perkulater logo**, **Form Labels**, **Links**, **Toast Messages**, **Containers** and extra large **Button** elements are re-sized on very small devices less than 370px wide.
 This is achieved using CSS media queries located in the **perkulater Custom CSS**.

 See **Responsive Design** section in [TESTING.md](TESTING.md) for further information and [Responsive Testing](/static/testing/responsive) screen prints.